IO package:criterion

 This library provides a powerful but simple way to measure software

-and run benchmarks, and to analyse their results.
+to build and run benchmarks, and to analyse their results.

 The fastest way to get started is to read the